Christian Yelich Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in the league.
+- The Guardians pitching staff is 28th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians have a 3.85 team ERA that ranks eighth among all MLB pitching staffs.
+- The Guardians' 3.89 team ERA ranks ninth across all MLB pitching staffs.

-- Guardians pitchers combine to give up the fifth-fewest home runs in baseball (76 total, one per game).
+- Guardians pitchers combine to surrender 78 home runs (one per game), the seventh-fewest in baseball.

-- The Guardians are sending Bieber (5-4) to the mound to make his 16th start of the season.
-He is 5-4 with a 3.51 ERA and 69 strikeouts in 95 2/3 innings pitched.
+- Bibee (3-2) takes the mound for the Guardians in his 11th start of the season.
+He's put together a 4.05 ERA in 53 1/3 innings pitched, with 51 strikeouts.

-- In his most recent appearance on Sunday against the Arizona Diamondbacks, the righty went 7 1/3 innings, giving up five earned runs while surrendering seven hits.
+- In his last appearance on Sunday, the righty went five innings against the Arizona Diamondbacks, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.